eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/vehicle_app_sdk/_index.md

 ## Vehicle Model Ontology

-The Vehicle Model is a tree-based model where every branch in the tree, including the root, is derived from the Model base class.
+The Vehicle Model is a tree-based model where every branch in the tree, including the root, is derived from a Model base class.

 The Vehicle Model Ontology consists of the following classes:

 ### Model

 A model contains services, data points and other models.
-It corresponds to branch entries in VSS or interfaces in DTDL or namespaces in VSC.
+It corresponds to branch entries in VSS, interfaces in DTDL or namespaces in VSC.

 ### ModelCollection

 {{% alert title="Info" %}}
 The ModelCollection is deprecated since SDK v0.4.0.
 The generated vehicle model must reflect the actual representation of the data points.
-Please use the *Model* base class instead.
+Please use the _Model_ base class instead.
 {{% /alert %}}

 Specifications like VSS support a concept that is called [Instances](https://covesa.github.io/vehicle_signal_specification/rule_set/instances/).
 It makes it possible to describe repeating definitions.
 In DTDL, such kind of structures may be modeled with [Relationships](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md#relationship).
 In the SDK, these structures are mapped with the `ModelCollection` class.
 A `ModelCollection` is a collection of models, which make it possible to reference an individual model either by a `NamedRange` (e.g., Row [1-3]), a `Dictionary` (e.g., "Left", "Right") or a combination of both.

 ### Service

-Direct asynchronous communication between Vehicle Apps and Vehicle Services is facilitated via the [gRPC](https://grpc.io) protocol.
+Direct asynchronous communication between _Vehicle Apps_ and Vehicle Services is facilitated via the [gRPC](https://grpc.io) protocol.

 The SDK has its own `Service` base class, which provides a convenience API layer to access the exposed methods of exactly one gRPC endpoint of a Vehicle Service or another Vehicle App.
 Please see the [Middleware Integration](#middleware-integration) section for more details.